MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/sqlcheatsheet.md

 ---
 # SQL to Kusto Query Language cheat sheet

 If you're familiar with SQL and want to learn KQL, translate SQL queries into KQL by prefacing the SQL query with a comment line, `--`, and the keyword `explain`.
-The output will show the KQL version of the query, which can help you understand the KQL syntax and concepts.
+The output shows the KQL version of the query, which can help you understand the KQL syntax and concepts.

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAA9PV5XKNCPBx9PRT4Ap29XF1DlFw9g/1C4l38nTX0NJUSCxWcFZwC/L3VQguyS/KdS1LzSspBgDZdzUzNQAAAA==" target="_blank">Run the query</a>